 We have adapted our training to include technologies that allow us to provide a safer, yet extremely productive learning environment.
 For example, While there will be daily contact in outside and distanced environments, some traditional lectures or training segments will happen through online discussions.
 While every researcher will be in direct social contact, safely, they will also be using online communications with research subjects, providing a means for in-depth data collection while also maintaining good rapport and empathy.

-We have adopted many of the CDC and WHO suggestions, such as the wearing of masks, washing hands frequently, social distancing and cleaning of environments and items used frequently, but we will also require proof of full vaccination of all students prior to arrival.
+We have adopted many of the CDC and WHO suggestions, such as the wearing of masks indoors and in taxis, washing hands frequently, social distancing and cleaning of environments and items used frequently, but we will also require proof of full vaccination of all students prior to arrival.

-Refusal to respect local laws in terms of masking and social distance requirements will result in immediate expulsion without refund from the program.
+Refusal to respect local Covid 19 laws and customs will result in immediate expulsion without refund from the program.